 (3)~MeanLearn without Knowledge can defeat Orca-2 on vanilla accuracy and \texttt{AbsAcc}, while MeanLearn without Reasoning cannot.
 This implies the synergy effects between \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}}~(MeanLearn) can push LLMs further.

-(4)~In AGIEval, \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} are less critical due to its focus on complex reading comprehension without needing vast knowledge but.
+(4)~In AGIEval, \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} are less critical due to their focus on complex reading comprehension without needing vast knowledge.
 Moreover, \textbf{\textit{Knowledge}} seems useless in Commonsense.
 When providing LLMs with knowledge, we should also teach them how to use it.